 Statement of Collections

-The Museum's collections have been amassed through donations, acquisitions (including purchase), and as the material documentation of past scientific investigations.
-They are an invaluable resource for future scientific study and education, and they create a tangible link between our audiences and the world.
-Given that, access to the Museum's collections is integral to its mission.
-Access can be physical (examination and handling) or intellectual (exhibits, publication, or electronic media).
-The intent of this collections policy is to define the parameters that will allow us to strike a balance between maintaining the collections in the best possible condition while encouraging their use in promoting awareness and appreciation for natural history and cultural legacy.
+The Museum amasses collections through donations, purchases, and as the material documentation of scientific investigations.
+They are an invaluable resource for future scientific research and education, and they create a tangible link between our audiences and the world.
+Physical and intellectual access to the Museum's collections is integral to its mission.
+This Policy defines the parameters that allow the Museum to strike a balance between maintaining the collections in the best possible condition while encouraging their use in furthering our understanding of the world’s natural history and cultural heritage.

 Scope of collections

 The Museum houses and maintains permanent, accessioned collections of objects that are preserved and managed for research, exhibition, and education.
 The permanent collections include artifacts and specimens from the disciplines of ethnology, archaeology, biology and paleontology.
 The ethnology collection contains artifacts from cultures worldwide, with an emphasis American Indian, Hmong, and Mexican material culture.
 The archaeology collection has a primary focus in regional and North American Indian artifacts.
 The biology collection is primarily regional in scope with strengths in small mammals, birds, butterflies, freshwater mollusks, and marine shells.
 The paleontology collection represents regional and global vertebrate collections with primary emphasis on dinosaurs, crocodiles, turtles and fish.